 Both options are available depending on the online program.
-Self-paced courses mean you work to finish assignments and complete a certain number of online hours by yourself.
-In self-paced courses, you go at your own speed without much instructor interaction.
+On-demand courses mean you work to finish assignments and complete a certain number of online hours by yourself.
+You can go at your own speed without much instructor interaction.

-By contrast, scheduled online courses, also known as Real Time Virtual (RTV) courses, mean you will need to be online with the instructor and other students for each class period.
-RTV courses are much more similar to the in-person class experience than self-paced courses.
-Often, scheduled online courses come with more structured guidelines for accomplishing work and can include group work.
+By contrast, scheduled online courses, also known as livestream courses, mean you will need to be online with the instructor and other students for each class period.
+Livestream courses are much more similar to the in-person class experience than on-demand courses.
+Often, livestream courses come with more structured guidelines for accomplishing work and can include group work.

-For those who need a lot of flexibility in their online learning due to other obligations or those who want to avoid the anxieties that sometimes come with in-class interactions, self-paced courses can be the best option.
-For students who are looking for an online class that can provide an experience as close to an in-person class as possible, RTV coursework is the right option for you.
+For those who need a lot of flexibility in their online learning due to other obligations or those who want to avoid the anxieties that sometimes come with in-class interactions, on-demand courses can be the best option.
+For students who are looking for an online+ class that can provide an experience as close to an in-person class as possible, livestream coursework is the right option for you.

 How often and how much will students interact with the instructor and other students?

-The amount of interaction with instructors and other students depends on whether the class is self-paced or RTV.
-In self-paced courses, there will be little contact with other students and minimal contact with an instructor – most taking place via email or discussion board.
+The amount of interaction with instructors and other students depends on whether the class is on-demand or livestream.
+In on-demand courses, there will be little contact with other students and minimal contact with an instructor – most taking place via email or discussion board.
 Instructors of these courses decide how often they will check in on your progress.

-RTV courses require being in contact with the instructor and other students for every class.
+Livestream courses require being in contact with the instructor and other students for every class.
 During these classes, you, your classmates and your instructor will all join an online classroom via video chat.
-RTV will allow you to interact in real-time and participate in lively class discussions.
+Livestream will allow you to interact in real-time and participate in lively class discussions.